Cloud Infrastructure Types, Requirements and Benefits

 Requirement 3: Reporting, Visibility, Reliability, a Security

 Data centers need high levels of real-time reporting and visibility capabilities in cloud environments to guarantee compliance, SLAs, security, billing, and chargebacks.
-Without robust reporting and visibility, managing system performance, customer service, and other processes is nearly impossible.
+Without robust reporting and visibility, managing system performance, customer service, and other processes are nearly impossible.
 And to be wholly reliable, cloud infrastructures must operate regardless of one or more failing components.
 For to safeguard the cloud, services must ensure data and apps are secure while providing access to those who are authorized.

 Requirement 4: Interfaces for Users, Admins, and Developers